cannadayr/git-sqlite/README.md

 ## TODOS
 * uuid version 1 style
+* cleanup diff headers to be closer to what git does
+* test cherry-picking

 ## NOTES
-    - `git gc` may need to be run periodically
+* `git gc` may need to be run periodically